koenderks/JASP-for-Audit/inst/help/explanatoryText.md

 The use of explanatory text
 ==========================

-Turning on the explanatory text will provide you with an explanation of each step in the estimation process.
-This will help you understand what the practical interpretation of your choices is, and helps you report your findings to others.
-With explanatory text enabled each table will have its own caption.
-Figures always have captions enabled.
+The explanatory text provides you with an in-depth explanation of each step in the audit process.
+The text will help you understand what the practical interpretation of your choices is, and helps translate your statistical findings to others (in common English).
+With explanatory text enabled, each table will have its own caption interpreting the result displayed in that table.